FAIR DISTRICTS BASICS

 Why do we do redistricting?

 The US constitution requires that states redraw district lines to make sure the new population numbers are reflected in our congressional and state representatives’ districts.
-If people move around in the state or relocate to other states, this also impacts how the districts are drawn.
-If are state loses overall population numbers, then they will have less representatives in Congress.
-Ohio is expected to lose a seat this year, so our total congressional districts will now be down from 15-16.
-This is also called apportionment (see next question).
+If people move around in the state or relocate to other states, it impacts how the districts are drawn, and may result in a change in the number of representatives that state has in Congress.
+Ohio's slow growth rate in comparison to other states - a 2.3% increase since the 2010 census - has resulted in the loss of 1 congressional seat, bringing Ohio's congressional apportionment count to 15.

 What is apportionment?